This post may contain Affiliate Links. Please see my Disclaimer for more details.

 No, sweet potato pie is not made from yams.
 It is made from sweet potatoes.
 Yams and sweet potatoes are actually two different vegetables.
 Although yams are synonymous with sweet potatoes, there’s a big difference between them.

 Yams look like tree logs and have darker brown skin and white flesh.
 They also tend to be starchier than sweet potatoes.
-Sweet potatoes are smaller, with lighter brown color skin and orange flesh.
-They are also more moist and sugary than yams.

 Yes, adding eggs to sweet potato pie is a common practice.
 This gives the filling a creamy texture.